 Omaticaya Clan

-Distinguished Omaticaya Neytiri (Zoe Saldaa), her mother Mo’at (CCH Pounder) as the spiritual leader or “Tsahiki,” and the “Olo’eyktan” or clan head Eytukan (Wes Studi), who was succeeded by the formidable warrior Tsu’tey (Laz Alonso) upon his death, all appear in both Avatar and Avatar 2.
+Both Avatar and Avatar 2 feature the distinguished Omaticaya Neytiri (Zoe Saldana), her mother Mo’at (CCH Pounder), the “Olo’eyktan” or clan head Eytukan (Wes Studi), and the formidable warrior Tsu’tey (Laz Alonso), who succeeded him upon his passing.
 Once Jake Sully (Sam Worthington) permanently transfers his life force to his Na’vi avatar form, he becomes an integral member of the Omaticaya and lives with them forever.
 The Omaticaya have earned acclaim for their exquisite weaving and textile arts.

 The Olo’eyktan of the Omaticaya only plays the blue flute on ceremonial occasions to reach out to the afterlife, past generations, and Eywa.
-It sounds like a musical instrument but isn’t really one.
-The Omaticaya is the only Avatar Na’vi clan that, if they are mature enough, will make bows out of Hometree.
-The Omaticaya’s identity was shaken by the loss of Hometree in Avatar, and it wasn’t just a matter of having nowhere to live.
+It sounds like a musical instrument but isn’t one.
+The Omaticaya are the only Avatar Na’vi clan that, if they are mature enough, will make bows out of Hometree.
+The loss of Hometree in Avatar had an impact on the Omaticaya’s identity beyond simply leaving them without a place to live.

 An Avatar outtake reveals how much Jake Sully’s life with the Omaticaya differs from his time on Earth.
 Neytiri instructs him in the ways of the dire horse and the banshee, or ikran.
 Jake picks up knowledge about Eywa, Hometree culture, Pandora’s power grid, and the plethora of jungle resources from Neytiri.
 The late Dr. Grace Augustine (Sigourney Weaver) taught the Omaticaya English and human conventions out of curiosity in the Na’vi and as a gesture of goodwill toward them.